evoluigo/tabeltekstilo/readme.md

 ## introduction

-text in tabular data format is text formatted as a table (usually stored as a spreadsheet file), where each line of the table contains one word of the text. one column contains the actual word as it appears in the text, while other columns may contain more information about the word, like the page and line number where it appears, a cleaned-up form (with uniform casing and no punctuation), its lemma, its grammatical category,…
+text in tabular data format is text formatted as a table (usually stored as a spreadsheet file), where each row of the table contains one word of the text. one column contains the actual word as it appears in the text, while other columns may contain more information about the word, like the page and line number where it appears, a cleaned-up form (with uniform casing and no punctuation), its lemma, its grammatical category,…

 from text in that format, indeksilo generates an alphabetical index (like the ones that appear at the end of books).